linuxserver/docker-bookstack/README.md

 [![Build Status](https://ci.linuxserver.io/buildStatus/icon?job=Docker-Pipeline-Builders/docker-bookstack/master)](https://ci.linuxserver.io/job/Docker-Pipeline-Builders/job/docker-bookstack/job/master/)
 [![](https://lsio-ci.ams3.digitaloceanspaces.com/linuxserver/bookstack/latest/badge.svg)](https://lsio-ci.ams3.digitaloceanspaces.com/linuxserver/bookstack/latest/index.html)

-[Bookstack](https://github.com/BookStackApp/BookStack) is a free and open source Wiki designed for creating beautiful documentation.
-Feautring a simple, but powerful WYSIWYG editor it allows for teams to create detailed and useful documentation with ease.
+[BookStack](https://github.com/BookStackApp/BookStack) is a free and open source Wiki designed for creating beautiful documentation.
+Featuring a simple, but powerful WYSIWYG editor it allows for teams to create detailed and useful documentation with ease.

 Powered by SQL and including a Markdown editor for those who prefer it, BookStack is geared towards making documentation more of a pleasure than a chore.